 If you are a second year, third year, fourth year, fifth year and or transfer student, please make an appointment to talk with us about your pre-health interests and plans using Starfish.
 And please monitor your email as you wait for your appointment to begin.
 All appointments are 45 minutes.

 Applying to health professional programs soon?
 Please also see our Applicant Advising information.

 If you are an alum, please email us at firstname.lastname@example.org, and we will help you arrange an appointment.
-We look forward to meeting with you remotely (by phone, Microsoft Teams, Google Hangouts, Skype).
+We look forward to meeting with you remotely (by phone, Microsoft Teams, Google Meet/Hangouts, or Skype).
 Please also continue to remember that there is no time limit to our services to you.
 We will be here to support you for as long as you want to work with us.

 CPHA drop-ins are VIRTUAL to ensure highly accessible drop-in advising for all UW-Madison undergraduates and alumni.
 We look forward to seeing you on Zoom!